 How Much is a Structural Survey?

-A structural survey solely considers the property's structural integrity; it does not assess the general state of the structure, such as cosmetic flaws, borders, or difficulties in the grounds.
+A structural survey solely considers the property's structural integrity.
+It does not assess the general state of the structure, such as cosmetic flaws, borders, or difficulties in the grounds - although these may still be noted if help towards identifying structural issues.

 The engineer will conduct a detailed examination into the sources of any issues using their understanding of construction materials, their properties, and their performance.